auth0/docs/articles/cross-origin-authentication/index.md

 ---
 # Cross-Origin Authentication

-For most situations, Auth0 recommends that authentication transactions be handled at the [Hosted Login Page](/hosted-pages/login).
+For most situations, Auth0 recommends that authentication transactions be handled via [universal login](/hosted-pages/login).
 Doing so offers [the easiest and most secure way to authenticate users](guides/login/centralized-vs-embedded).
 However, it is understood that some situations may require that authentication forms be directly embedded in an application.
 Cross-origin authentication provides a way to do this securely.

 ## What is Cross-Origin Authentication?